L3- Chemical Sciences of Matter (SCM)

 Objectives

-Materials are at the heart of the major societal challenges that await us in the 21st century (energy, climate change, health, water, environment, etc.) and the SCM course will provide students with a foundation of theoretical and practical knowledge and skills, both scientific and technological, in the field of materials science, which can be reused either for immediate professional integration or for further study in a master's degree or engineering school.
+Materials are at the heart of the major societal challenges facing us in the 21st century (energy, climate change, health, water, environment, etc.), and the SCM pathway will provide students with a foundation of theoretical and practical knowledge and skills, both scientific and technological, in materials science that can be reused either for immediate professional integration, or for further study in a Master's degree or engineering school.

 Read more